FOSDEM/moderation-docs/README.md

 Speakers can always answer questions in the chat themselves during the presentation.

+#### Moderating

 ### During Q&A
 ![Q&A will start soon.](/images/talk-about-to-end.png "Q&A will start soon.")
 As soon as the video reaches its end, the bot will announce that Q&A is starting.

 _Below needs to be verified_

 Before the Q&A starts (at the very latest when the bot posts the message), start a video conversation in the backstage room with the speaker.
 As soon as the presentation has ended, this video conversation will be streamed live in the "frontstage".
 You can then present some interesting questions to the speaker they can answer live on stage.

 Depending on how long the video presentation took, you might not have a lot of time to answer questions.
 Be sure to time this right so you can answer the most interesting questions live.
-You will not be able to stop the next talk from starting, as this is all FOSDEM magic ...
+You will not be able to stop the next talk from starting, as this is all FOSDEM magic.

 ### After the presentation
-hallway track #cicd-identifying_performance_changes_using_peass:fosdem.org
+The discussion can continue in the virtual hallway, which is created for every talk.
+You should moderate the discussion in the hallway to make sure the [Code of Conduct](https://fosdem.org/2022/practical/conduct/) is resepected.

+It is possible that there is not really a lot going on in the hallway; don't feel pressured to keep the conversation going if there is not really much interest.

 ## After the conference
+The FOSDEM team would like to thank you explicitly for taking on the role of "host" (or "moderator" or whatever) for one or more talks.
+We could not organise the conference without you, so thank you very much!